AMID Logo

 Don't mix up LTL with Less-than-Container Load (LCL).

-• The weight and dimensions.
+• The total weight and dimensions of the cargo

 About Us | Contacts | Privacy Policy | Affiliates | Customer reviews